pywielR/HAnnoI/README.md

 # HAnnoI: Handwriting Annotation Interface

 ## Description
-HWAnno is a GUI application that was developed for annotating single letters in handwritten data.
+HAnnoI is a GUI application that was developed for annotating single letters in handwritten data.
 Its core functionalities include:

 - importing single images or PDF files with one image per site
 - marking rectangular areas (referred to as items) within imported images